 Local Beja people formed their kingdom in 740 AD and soon took over Massawa and ruled it until the 14th century, when another regional power – Medri Bahri Kingdom rised.
 This kingdom took control of Massawa and its area in several time periods between the 14th and 19th century.
 Once more local power – Balaw – also ruled the town for several periods in the 12th – 15th century AD.
 In their time here was built the oldest mosque in Eritrea – Sheikh Hanafi Mosque and several more Islamic buildings.
 In this time Venetian merchants frequented here too.

 Ottoman general Özdemir Pasha captured Medri Bahri kingdom and Massawa city in 1557, outmaneuvering Portuguese.
 Initially, Massawa became the capital of Habesh Eyalet – large territorial unit along both coasts of Red Sea, but soon the capital was moved to Jeddah in present-day Saudi Arabia.

 Egypt took over Massawa with Ottoman consent in the 19th century.

 At the end of the 19th century started the dominance of Europeans.
 British took over the control of this area and in 1885 handed over the city to Italians.

 Italians had great plans for this city.
 They made it a capital of Eritrea and built a modern port.
 Massawa evolved into a multinational trade city.
 Main developments took place outside the Old City, on Taulud island and mainland.

 In 1897 the capital was moved to Asmara and development of Massawa slowed down.
 In 1921 the city was destroyed by Massawa earthquake and port recovered only in 1928, further slowing down the ambitious development of Italian colony.

 Nevertheless Massawa evolved into the largest and safest port on the east coast of Africa.
-In 1938 there was started an ambitious plan for the development of very modern port city.
+In 1938 there was started an ambitious plan for the development of a very modern port city.

 City and port suffered heavily during the World War II, sunken Italian and German ships blocked the port.